denissimon/medication-reviews-scraper/README.md

 # Medication Reviews Scraper

 This scraper collects a list of medications and reviews on them from [AskaPatient.com](https://www.askapatient.com).
-The collected data is processed and saved in a structured JSON format for subsequent use in NLP tasks, ML model training.
+At the moment, there are more than 100k patient reviews for 2171 medications A-Z. The collected data is processed and saved in a structured JSON format for subsequent use in NLP tasks, ML model training.

 The folder where the results are saved is [`output`](https://github.com/denissimon/medication-reviews-scraper/tree/main/output).
 The [`output/examples`](https://github.com/denissimon/medication-reviews-scraper/tree/main/output/examples) folder contains some examples of finished results.